-We’ve compiled a list of the region’s BEST tobogganing hills so that all you have to do is grab your toboggans, crazy carpets, and tubes and go have fun on one of Halifax’s best hills!
+We’ve compiled a list of some of the region’s best tobogganing hills so that all you have to do is grab your sleds, crazy carpets, and tubes, and go have fun on one of Halifax’s many hills!

 North End Halifax

-Located in the North End of Halifax, this extremely steep hill commonly known as “the Pit” is fast but smooth.
-If you’re looking for a more adventurous slide, it’s the place to go, but don’t forget to bring a helmet!
+Located in the North End of Halifax, this extremely steep hill – commonly known as “The Pit” – is fast but smooth.
+If you’re looking for a more adventurous slide, this is the place to go – but don’t forget to bring a helmet!

 West End Halifax

-Located in the West End of Halifax, the Ashburn Golf Curse is a local-favourite.
+Located in the West End of Halifax, the Ashburn Golf Course is a local favourite.
 It’s a safe bet if you’re looking for a family-friendly, smaller hill to start on.

-Since it’s not the most popular hill in Halifax it also might be a little less crowded!
+Since it’s not the most popular hill in Halifax it might also be a little less crowded than say, Citadel Hill!